skimprem/pygtide/README.md

      Fortran-modules would be added to the `etpred` module.
 Therefore, to install a package via Mason, you must first compile the `etpred` module in the build directory, and then install the package.
-This only works correctly with numpy 1.2.x, not 2.0.x
+This only works correctly with numpy 1.2.x, not 2.0.x.
+     The previous `setup.py` and `setup.cfg` settings files have been moved to the `backup` directory. `pyproject.toml` was added instead of `setup.py`

      ```
      python -m numpy.f2py -c -m etpred src/etpred.f90 --build-dir build